ADVERTISEMENT

 Protesters on Sunday night burned trees as police fired tear gas to disperse the crowds.
 Khan supporters retaliated by using slingshots and pelting security personnel with rocks.

 In a bid to foil the protest, police have arrested more than 4,000 Khan supporters since Friday and suspended mobile and internet services “in areas with security concerns,” which the PTI said affected its call on social media for a protest.
-On Thursday, a court prohibited rallies in the capital and Interior Minister Mohsin Naqvi said anyone violating the ban would be arrested.
+On Thursday, a court prohibited rallies in the capital and Naqvi said anyone violating the ban would be arrested.

 Authorities say only courts can order the release of Khan, who was ousted in 2022 through a no-confidence vote in Parliament.
 He has been imprisoned since his first conviction in a graft case, in August 2023.